Developing Artist Grants for Performing Arts Students

 Adjudication process

 Grants will be awarded on the basis of exceptional promise for a distinguished career in performance.
-Expert adjudicators in each discipline will evaluate the nominees based on audition on-line videos.
+Expert adjudicators in each discipline will evaluate the nominees based on performance videos.

 Use of the grants

-The money can cover tuition, living expenses, books and materials required by the program of study.
+The money can cover tuition, living expenses, books and materials required for the program of study.

 Guidelines

-Eligible level of studies and other requirements vary depending on the artistic discipline.
-See the guidelines for each discipline before registering online.
+Requirements and eligibility criteria vary depending on the artistic discipline.
+See the guidelines for each discipline before nominating a student (please click on the discipline to view the PDF).

 Classical Music - Orchestral Instrument - Strings

-Note: classical guitar, while uncommon in orchestras, is an elgible instrument for this award.
+Note: classical guitar, while uncommon in orchestras, is eligible for this award.

 Classical Music - Orchestral Instrument - Winds, Brass, Percussion